KeisukeYamashita/go-btcrpc/README.md

 go-btcrpc is a Go library use for interacting to the bitcoin node from your server with JSON-RPC which is a standard protocol for blockchain.

-This library provides the easiest way to send JSON-RPC, which is not a major standard for
+This library provides the easiest way to send JSON-RPC.

 ## Installation
 Use go get to install and update.